suneetnangia/azure-templates-sitecore/README.md

 - A SQL Server on a VM.
 - A load balancer for content delivery roles.
 - Application Gateway with cookie affinity.

+Why two types of load balancers?
+Reason being some Sitecore implementations by the customers need a sticky session based load balancing.
+This gives you both options, you dont need both once you decide which one suits you.

 The template will download and deploy Sitecore 8.1 from the user provided URLs.